 Crossland, 44, has first-hand experience of the dangers of steroids.
 "I was 19 when I first took them.
 I'd gone as far as I felt I could naturally.
 Before that I was actually quite anti-steroid," he tells me.
 "At 24 I completely detached my left chest muscle and I drifted away from training.
 But when I was 38 I started taking steroids again, and it was then that I saw how poorly educated people were and how widespread use was."

 Although Crossland is not currently taking steroids, he has taken them for much of his life, and just six months ago he took a low-dose steroid cycle.
-"I'm 28.5 stone [400 pounds].
-I'm effectively 14.5 stone [200 pounds] over my ideal weight.
+"I'm 28.5 stone [180kg].
+I'm effectively 14.5 stone [92 kg] over my ideal weight.
 I am probably one of the biggest guys in Britain and possibly further afield.
-Now, that doesn't mean I have the same quality of muscle as a pro builder, but I definitely have the physical dimensions," he explains.
-"I have a 25-and-a-half-inch arm.
+Now, that doesn't mean I have the same quality of muscle as a pro-builder, but I definitely have the physical dimensions," he explains.
+"I have a 25 and a half inch arm [64,7 cm].
 I eat seven to eight meals a day.
 It's the only way I can maintain my mass.
 The last two meals of my day I force-feed, physically taking a mouthful and swallowing it down with water because it's the only way I can get it in."